rackerlabs/rackspace-how-to/content/cloud-servers/use-iptables-with-centos-7.md

 ### Install and configure iptables

+Use the following steps to install and configure iptables:

 1. Install the `iptables-services` package (if it is not already installed) by running the following command:

        $ yum install iptables-services

-2. Enable the service to start at boot-time by running the following commands:
+2. Enable the service to start at boot time by running the following commands:

        $ systemctl enable iptables
        $ systemctl enable ip6tables